qri-io/website/content/docs/reference/starlib.md

 a two-dimensional point in space
 **Methods**
 #### `Point.distance(p2) float`
-Euclidian Distance to the other point
+Euclidean Distance to the other point

 **parameters:**